The best places to live in Madrid

-Close by is La Latina, where expats will find inhabitants, bars and narrow streets reminiscent of traditional Madrid.
+Close by the centre is La Latina, where expats will find inhabitants, bars and narrow streets reminiscent of traditional Madrid.
 Though certainly a charming neighbourhood, some of the accommodation found here is in need of upgrading.
-Some of the best tapas bars in the metropolis are found here, and on Sundays, the huge Rastro flea market winds its way down the area's eastern edge.
+That said, some of the best tapas bars in the metropolis are found here, and on Sundays, the huge Rastro flea market winds its way down the area's eastern edge.
 Rent in this area is quite expensive, even if not all apartments are updated, as it is a very popular area to live in.

 Chueca and Malasaña

 Other fun options in central Madrid are Chueca and Malasana.
-This district has a flourishing nightlife and, as such, tends to be noisy; though Malasana manages to be quieter and more residential while keeping its trendy, alternative edge.
+Chueca has a flourishing nightlife and, as such, tends to be noisy; though Malasana manages to be quieter and more residential while keeping its trendy, alternative edge.
 These areas are perhaps best suited to young, well-earning professionals who prefer their accommodation to be in close proximity to their favourite party spots.

 Not far from the centre is the Retiro, a quiet residential district made up of medium-sized period buildings.
 This neighbourhood lacks shops and markets but is close to Madrid's biggest railway station, Atocha.
 It is suited to families but is rather pricey.

 Salamanca and Castellana

 Chic, well-heeled expat professionals may want to secure accommodation in Salamanca or Castellana, some of the most expensive areas in the city.
 The broad thoroughfares are lined with designer shops, stylish boutiques and upmarket restaurants.
 The US Embassy is found here, and amid the district’s wide highways and tall buildings are the headquarters of many banks and companies.